bkam03/sorting-algorithms/README.md

 Merge Sort

 Again with the children and the line.
 You split them all into groups of 2 with the taller one on the left, shorter one on the right.
 Then you have each group combine with another one, and arrange themselves.
 Then combine until you have a line.

+divide array in half until it ends in pairs or singles base case: array.length <= 2
+    if so sort
+  otherwise divide in half again
+    two arrays, each holding half the original.

+  then recombine these partial arrays.

+  recombine arrays
+    compare the two arrays being merged.  look at front of each. four cases
+      both arrays full.  compare front
+      one array is empty.  other concats by default other array is empty.  same.
+      both arrays empty.  return.

+    actual comparison cases
+      both positions undefined  do nothing, loop will next cycle array1 undefined          concat array2 to sortedArray
+      array2 undefined          concat array1 to sortedArray
+      array1 greater            push array1 to sortedArray
+      array2 greater            push array2 to sortedArray
+      array1 == array2          push array1 to sortedArray

 Selection Sort